Seattle’s Neptune Theatre announces reopening concert series at full capacity

 July 31 (9 p.m.): Warren Dunes, Shaina Shepherd, Black Ends

-The weekend of July 9-10 — the first non-holiday weekend after the state’s June 30 reopening date — could be key dates to watch as local clubs plot their returns.
-Earlier this week, the Tractor Tavern announced a pair of shows with local alt-country rockers the Moondoggies.
+The weekend of July 9-10 — the first nonholiday weekend after the state’s June 30 reopening date — could be key dates to watch as local clubs plot their returns.
+Earlier this week, the Tractor Tavern announced a pair of shows that weekend with local alt-country rockers the Moondoggies.

 According to the news release, STG is coordinating with local government and health officials, and notes that guidelines could evolve as the show dates get closer.
-Along with news of the upcoming concert series, STG produced a video outlining some of the COVID-era precautions it’s taking as live events return to Seattle.
+Along with news of the upcoming concert series, STG produced a video outlining some of the COVID-19-era precautions it’s taking as live events return to Seattle.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.